Hell Raton

-Manuel Zappadu (born 14 May 1990), known as Hell Raton, is an Italian rapper d record producer.
+Manuel Zappadu (born 14 May 1990), known as Hell Raton, is an Italian rapper and record producer.
 He is best known for his project Machete Empire Records and his crew Machete Crew, founded in 2010 with Salmo, Slait and En?gma (the latter having exited it in 2016); as well as for being one of the four judges in the fourteenth season of X Factor Italia, which was won by Casadilego who formed part of his category (Girls).
 He returned for the X Factor (Italian season 15) and won again with Baltimora.

 Biography

 In 2020 he was engaged in some charitable projects such as Machete Aid on Twitch.tv for those working in the music industry and facing the crisis caused by the COVID-19 pandemic.
 On 9 June 2020 his participation as judge in the fourteenth edition of X Factor was announced, captaining the Girls category (which included Mydrama, Casadilego and Cmqmartina) and winning the edition with Casadilego.
 In 2021, he won X Factor again with his pupil Baltimora.